 - Lesson 9 – Boards of Equalization Appeals Hearing Process

 - Lesson 10 – Boards of Equalization and the New Vehicle Title Tax

 Who Should Attend?

-- Members and alternate members of the county Boards of Equalization; for any member or alternate member, this training fulfills the 8 hour annual continuing education requirement and 8 hours of the 20-hour requirement upon term renewal.
+- Members and alternate members of the county Boards of Equalization; for any member or alternate member, this training fulfills the 8-hour annual continuing education requirement and 8 hours of the 20-hour requirement upon term renewal.

-- Tax commissioners, tax appraisers, and tax assessors may take this course for continuing education credit awarded by the Georgia Department of Revenue once every four years.
+- Tax commissioners, tax appraisers, tax assessors, and assessment contractors may take this course annually for continuing education credit awarded by the Georgia Department of Revenue.

-- Professionals in the public or private sector experience who want to gain knowledge of the Boards of Equalization and the Appeals Process.
+- Professionals in the public or private sector experience who want to gain knowledge of the Boards of Equalization and the Appeals Process 2020.

 - Enroll at any time.

 - Complete the course's required online quizzes and exercises within 30 days of receiving the "Welcome" email with course URL, username and password information.